-Even if reading instruction only focuses on the acquisition of English literacy skills, information about a student's literacy skills in Spanish provides valuable insights into a student's literacy development.
+Even if instruction is only in English, information about a student's literacy skills in Spanish provides valuable insights into a student's literacy development.
 If assessment is conducted only in English, teachers may erroneously decide that students are low-performing or that they do not have the aptitude to become skilled readers.
-In contrast, also assessing Spanishspeaking students using mCLASS Lectura can provide teachers with concrete information about the Spanish literacy skills students already have that may readily support their English-reading development.
-Seeing, for example, that a student has solid knowledge of letter-sound correspondences for the letters f, k, l, m, n, p, qu, s, and t in Spanish can provide teachers with some confidence that the student knows these letter-sound correspondences in English, as they are the same.
-More broadly speaking, if a student demonstrates strong performance on a Spanish measure of a meta-linguistic skill such as phonological awareness, it is likely that student will also perform well in English. mCLASS Lectura will also provide instructional recommendations in both English and Spanish, taking the student's home language exposure and language of classroom instruction into consideration to interpret their performance in each language.
+In contrast, also assessing Spanish-speaking students using mCLASS Lectura can provide teachers with concrete information about the Spanish literacy skills students already have that may readily support their English-reading development.
+Seeing, for example, that a student has solid knowledge of lettersound correspondences for the letters f, k, l, m, n, p, qu, s, t, and w in Spanish can provide teachers with some confidence that the student knows these letter-sound correspondences in English, as they are the same.
+More broadly speaking, if a student demonstrates strong performance on a Spanish measure of a meta-linguistic skill such as phonological awareness, it is likely that student will also perform well in English. mCLASS Lectura will also provide instructional recommendations in both English and Spanish, taking the student's home-language exposure and language of classroom instruction into consideration to interpret their performance in each language.